Terms and Conditions on Participation

 •Any other accidents occurred through no fault of TASA, the event host or any other associated bodies and persons involved in the show.

-① The Exhibitor’s request for the cancellation of his participation is unacceptable without TASA’s consent.
+1. The Exhibitor’s request for the cancellation of its participation is unacceptable without TASA’s consent.

-① The Exhibitor agrees to pay a participation fee no later than Thursday 25 November 2021.
-Failure to do so will result in revocation of the Exhibitor’s participation.
+1. The Exhibitor agrees to pay a participation fee no later than Friday, November 25, 2015.
+In the event that the Exhibitor fails to pay by the due date, TASA will revoke the Exhibitor’s participation.
 Such the revocation will incur a predetermined cancellation fee.

-③ The Exhibitor shall be responsible for all cost incurred relating to transit (unload/load), build (installation), breakdown (deinstallation), display, demonstration or whatever action is necessary to execute his exhibition duty.
+3. The Exhibitor shall be responsible for all cost incurred relating to transit (carry-in/carry-out), installation, deinstallation, display, demonstration or whatever action is necessary to execute its exhibition duty.
 The insurance fee to cover all risks on the Exhibitor’s property, exhibits or article of any kind, injury, and compensation shall all be borne by the Exhibitor.

-More detail on terms and conditions will be on “Exhibitor’s Guidelines” sent to the Exhibitors after acceptance of their application.
+More detail on terms and conditions will be on “Exhibitor’s Guidelines” sent out to the Exhibitor after acceptance of its application.

 CHANGES IN THE TERMS AND CONDITIONS

-TASA may make some changes on this terms and conditions when necessary.
+TASA may change some contents of this terms and conditions when necessary.
 Such changed contents will be shown on the Exhibitor’s Guidelines.